THARAK-RAM1/kops-kubernetes-cluster/grafana/README.md

 Then Create new password

-Authenticated successfully , you can now use Grafana for Metric visualisatio
+Authenticated successfully , you can now use Grafana for Metric visualisation

+## 4.Add prometheus as a data source
+Grafana is just a metric visualization tool it does't know where your metrics are stored so you need to add prometheus as a data source for retrieving metric from prometheus
+Add prometheus url in Grafana data source